-Put simply, we try to find out how customers feel and react when interacting with your business, brand, products, and services.
-Generally referring to things like face-to-face communications, reading online reviews, shares, and posts, viewing online and offline ads, viewing and handling product packaging, architecture, and interior and exterior design of a business, it can also be affected by smells, taste, sounds and so on.
+Put simply, due to the advantages of online strategic marketing, we try to find out how customers feel and react when interacting with your business, brand, products, and services via.
+Generally referring to things like face-to-face communications, reading online reviews, shares, and posts, viewing online and offline ads, viewing and handling product packaging, architecture, and interior and exterior design of a business, it can also be affected by smells, taste, sounds, and so on.

-During this phase of conducting Brand Research, we hope to gain an understanding of your audience, and how they perceive your brand.
-This data can then aid in directing how to appropriately position your brand, and as such to improve brand loyalty, to reassess your brand identity, and potentially to improve your long-term brand equity.
+During this phase of conducting brand research, we hope to gain an understanding of your audience, and how they perceive your brand.
+This data can then aid in directing how to appropriately position your brand, and as such generate a halo effect in regards to improving brand loyalty, reassessing your brand identity, and improving your long-term brand equity.

 A brand perception map is a visual display of data that signifies how brands are perceived in relation to their competition.
 It aids in recognizing differentiating factors and helps to measure positive and negative brand perceptions associated.

 Semiotics can be defined as the science of signs and symbols, typically garnered from the perspective of a particular culture, whereby it analyses symbols potentially embedded into a brand, typically depicted across areas of a brand, such as interactions, communication, packaging design, environment, and so on.

 This involves determining how a brand portrays itself as part of a lifestyle that is socially relevant to the brand audience.